myspotontheweb/argo-workflow-demo/docs/RunningWorkFlows.md

 statefulset.apps/eventbus-nats-stan   3/3     5m32s
 ```

-The eventsource is running as a deploymen
+The eventsource is running as a deployment, watching events on the minio bucket

 ```
 $ kubectl get deployment -l eventsource-name=minio